Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Experimental Results

+\paragraph{\textbf{Known Sensitive Attributes for Evaluating Subgroup-wise Ethical Fairness through BHE Metrics}} In this work, a \emph{sensitive attribute} refers to any attribute along which differences in model performance may indicate a potential ethical fairness concern.
+A \emph{subgroup} refers to one specific category within such an attribute.
+For example, \emph{sex} is a sensitive attribute, whereas \emph{male} and \emph{female} are subgroups of that attribute.
+Bias in human sensing models should be evaluated beyond demographic attributes because performance disparities can also arise from how the data are collected, what devices are used, and what clinical or contextual conditions shape the sensed signals.
+Table~\ref{tab:bhe_subgroup_attributes} summarizes the sensitive attributes used for BHE evaluation and distinguishes between demographic attributes and heterogeneity factor attributes.
+Additional subgroup of each sensitive attribute and model details are provided in Appendix~\ref{appendix:data_models}.

-\paragraph{Evaluation Setup} All datasets use an $N$-fold evaluation setup in which the train and test sets are person-disjoint within each fold.
-The training participants are further divided 80:20 into \texttt{train} and \texttt{holdout-train} subsets.
-The \texttt{train} split is used for pretrained classifier training and clustering (Sections~\ref{Step-1-design-choice} and~\ref{design-clustering}), while the \texttt{holdout-train} split supports Cluster-specific Adaptation and Aggregation (Section~\ref{Stage3}).
-As noted in Section~\ref{BHE-metrics}, each fold’s test set is mutually exclusive and collectively spans the entire population, ensuring a comprehensive and unbiased evaluation.
-The configuration of folds across datasets is as follows: \textbf{IHS:} 5 folds with 17 users in test set per fold. \textbf{EDA:} 4 folds with 19 users in the test set per fold. \textbf{OhioT1DM:} 4 folds with test sets containing 3, 3, 2, and 3 users, respectively.
+\paragraph{\textbf{Evaluation Setup}} Figure~\ref{fig:eval_overview} summarizes the K-fold person-disjoint protocol used throughout our experiments.
+All datasets use an $K$-fold evaluation setup in which the train and test sets are person-disjoint within each fold.
+The training participants are further divided 80:20 into \texttt{BpT-train} and \texttt{CAA-train} subsets.
+The \texttt{BpT-train} split is used for pretrained classifier training and clustering (Sections~\ref{Step-1-design-choice} and~\ref{design-clustering}), while the \texttt{CAA-train} split supports Cluster-specific Adaptation and Aggregation (Section~\ref{Stage3}).As noted in Section~\ref{BHE-metrics}, the test sets do not overlap across folds, and each participant appears in a test set exactly once across the full cross-validation procedure.
+This ensures evaluation over the entire population while avoiding repeated testing of the same participant.
+In each fold, all remaining participants not assigned to the test set are included in the training pool (later split into \texttt{BpT-train} and \texttt{CAA-train} subsets).
+The fold setup is detailed in \ref{sec:data_stat}